loucksjohn/SQLAlchemy_climate/README.md

 bar chart.
 First thing I did was  create a variable for the calc temps so that i could then use the Numpy Ravel function to take the results out tuple format and into a list format. then it was just a matter of setting up the variables for the tMIN, tAVG, and tMAX so that i could plot out the following bar chart: ![alt text](https://github.com/loucksjohn/sqlalchemy-challenge/blob/main/bonus_bar.png?raw=true)

+I didn't get to any of the other bonus problems.

+The other piece of the assignment was to create a Climate App using a Flask API based on the queries I explained above.
+I encourage you to check out the Flask API i built--i mentioned it earlier, but it's the file entitled "app.py".
+Here are the list for all the routes you can go to in the app:
+/api/v1.0/precipitation<br/>
+/api/v1.0/stations<br/>"
+/api/v1.0/tobs<br
+/api/v1.0/start_only/<start><br/>"
+/api/v1.0/start_end/<start>/<end><br/>"